The Role of a

 Credit Damages Expert Witness

-While it’s certainly the Plaintiff’s job, normally via his credit damage expert witness, to assign value to alleged credit damages it’s almost always the Defendant’s credit damage expert witness’s job to assess and possibly offer rebuttal opinions.
+While it’s certainly the Plaintiff’s job, normally via their credit damage expert witness, to assign value to alleged credit damages it’s almost always the Defendant’s credit damage expert witness’s job to assess and possibly offer rebuttal opinions.
 Those rebuttal opinions can be as complex as deconstructing the Plaintiff’s expert’s damage methodology.
-They can also be as simple performing a credit score impact analysis to identify what, if any, impact any allegedly incorrect credit reporting had on the Plaintiff’s credit scores.
+They can also be as simple performing a credit score impact analysis to identify what, if any, impact any allegedly incorrect credit reporting had on a Plaintiff’s credit scores.

 If the allegedly incorrect credit reporting had no measurable impact on a Plaintiff’s credit score then it begs the question, “where are the damages?”
 And, the only way allegedly incorrect (and likely derogatory) information would not have any measurable impact on a Plaintiff’s credit score is if there were other unrelated derogatory entries that were already causing a lower credit score.